Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Introduction

 Despite these advancements, the integration of AI into the collaborative practices of qualitative analysis was not immediately embraced by all qualitative researchers \cite{hilbolling2024, jiang2021, Neang2021Data, Jonathan2008Sharing, Joel2016Applying}.
 An earlier study showed that researchers enjoy the discoveries they make through manual coding due to the interpretive nature of qualitative research and resist the notion of AI fully automating this work \cite{jiang2021}.
 More recent studies show a growing openness of qualitative researchers to collaborating with AI, and suggest ways in which AI can or should be used \cite{feuston2021human_ai_collab}.
 Yet, while researchers have proposed AI as a novel form of collaborator \cite{gao2024collabcoder}, little is known about how people perceive this AI ``collaborator" compared to human collaborators, and how AI might affect or augment the collaborative nature of QDA.

 Given the conflicting views on the integration of AI in QDA, this study explores how qualitative researchers perceive the role of AI in their collaborative analysis workflows, using Lubars and Tan's framework on human perception of task delegation to AI \cite{lubars2019delegability}.
 Their framework divides the degree of delegation into four categories: no AI assistance, the human leads and the AI assists, the AI leads and the human assists, and full AI automation.
-We adjusted the degrees to describe different types of AI involvement in the QDA process: human-only, human-initiated and AI-initiated coding. \revised{ \begin{itemize} \item \textit{Human-only coding} involves human coders manually assigning codes based on their interpretation of the data, either by hand or using QDA software without any AI involvement. \item \textit{Human-initiated coding} refers to a process where themes and codes are created and applied by a human coder and later verified using AI tools. \item \textit{AI-initiated coding}, in contrast, uses machine learning algorithms to automatically detect themes and assign codes, with human coders reviewing the results afterward. \end{itemize} }
+We adjusted the degrees to describe different types of AI involvement in the QDA process: human-only, human-initiated\revaddII{,} and AI-initiated coding. \begin{itemize} \item \textit{Human-only coding} involves human coders manually assigning codes based on their interpretation of the data, either by hand or using QDA software without any AI involvement. \item \textit{Human-initiated coding} refers to a process where \revdel{themes and}codes are created and applied by \revchg{a human coder and later verified using AI tools}{a human coder, grouped into themes, and the resulting codes and themes are later reviewed using AI tools.}

+\item \textit{AI-initiated coding}, in contrast, uses machine learning algorithms to automatically \revchg{detect}{identify} \revchg{themes}{codes} and assign these codes to data segments, or cluster codes into broader themes, with human coders reviewing the results afterward. \end{itemize}

 We omitted the full automation category given the strong resistance shown in prior work \cite{jiang2021}.
 Based on this framework, we examined the desired role of AI in the QDA process through interviews with 16 qualitative researchers.
 We investigated the topic through the lens of how their preferences align with existing human collaboration in QDA and how AI might shift or support these collaborative practices.
-We further explored the topic of bias in QDA and participants’ use of multimodal data (e.g., audio and video), as it represents an underexplored strategy for mitigating bias through capturing nuances like tone, pitch, and non-verbal cues \citep{craig2021engaging}.
+We further explored the topic of bias in QDA and participants’ use of multimodal data (e.g., audio and video), as it represents an underexplored strategy for mitigating bias through capturing nuances like tone, pitch, and non-verbal cues \cite{craig2021engaging}.
 Through the study, we aimed to answer the following three research questions: